exactly-once/workshop/Exercise-12/README.md

 # Exercise 12: Generic outbox

 In the previous exercise we implemented the Outbox pattern inline in the handler of the `AddItem` message.
 While it did solve our problem, it is not ideal from the code reuse perspective.
 Who would like to have the same code copied over and over again?
 In this exercise we are going to extract that piece of code and make it more generic.
-In order to achieve this we will use the *behavior* extension system of NServiceBus; the same one that we previously used to simulated various failure conditions.
+In order to achieve this we will use the *behavior* extension system of NServiceBus; the same one that we previously used to simulate various failure conditions.

-To recap, the deduplication is based on the following rule:

-**If the `OutboxState` dictionary contains a non-null value for a message ID, that message has been processed but the resulting outgoing messages have not been dispatched.
-If it contains `null` then that message have been processed and resulting outgoing messages dispatched.
-If it does not contain that value, the message has not been processed.**

 Now let's get our hands dirty.
 First move the repository to the behavior